 Paul O. Nichols, 849 Wilcox Ave., Hollywood 38, Calif., Sept.
-13 .- The meeting at Golden, near Broken Bow, Okla., began Aug.
-17, and continues through Aug., 28, at which time we closed with three confessions of faults and two restorations.
+13.-The meeting at Golden, near Broken Bow, Okla., began Aug.
+17, and continues through Aug.
+28, at which time we closed with three confessions of faults and two restorations.
 On the afternoon of Aug.
 21, I preached at Slim.
-Around Broken Bow and Slim the digressives are acting in the usual way, threatening to lock the church house and hollowing "debate," and naturally doing more hollowing than We let them know we were ready to sign up when debating. they were.
+Around Broken Bow and Slim the digressives are acting in the usual way, threatening to lock the church house and hollowing "debate," and naturally doing more hollowing than debating.
+We let them know we were ready to sign up when they were.
 Bro.
-J. R. Tidmore and other brethren there are to be commended for their firmness for the truth.
+J. R. Tidmore and other brothren there are to be commended for their firmness for the truth.
 Aug.
 29, 30, and 31, I preached at McAlester for the first time in almost seven years.
 There were two baptized.
-I enjoyed the few days there.
+I enjoyed the almost seven years.
+There were two baptized.
+I enoyed the few days there.
 Sept.
-4, I preached at Sulphur in the morning, and at Davis that night.
+4, I preached at Sulphur in the morn-ing, and at Davis that night.
 Sept.
 6-9, I attended the debate at Dallas.
-It was nother victory for truth/ Sept.
+It was nother victory for truth.
+Sept.
 10, and 11, I was at Ada for two services.
 The night of Sept.
 11, I began a tent meeting at Seminole, which is an effort to establish a faithful congregation.
 Brethren Elbert Phillips and Noel Bates have worked hard to have this meeting held.
-What is the congregation, of which you are a member, doing, and what are you doing to see the work of the Lord go for-ward?
+What is the congregation, of which you are a member, doing, and what are you doing to see the work of the Lord go forward?
 Are you a drone or a working member?
 "Now is the accepted time, now is the day of salvation" (2 Cor.
 6:2).